-If there’s a buzzword I hate more than any other, it’s “pivot”.
-Meaning to turn towards something else, the industry has been pivoting away from physical media with glee and embracing gaming subscription services — there’s a whole bunch of different ways to spend your cash monthly if you’re a gamer nowadays.
+Over the past few years, the video game industry has been pivoting away from physical media and embracing gaming subscription services.
+There’s a whole bunch of different ways to spend your cash monthly if you’re a gamer nowadays.

-I’ve complied a list of subscription services based on my previous experiences with pros and cons for each alongside prices.
+I’ve complied a list of the best gaming subscription services based on my previous experiences with pros and cons for each alongside prices.
 The below are listed in USD and GBP, so regional differences may apply.

 The Best Gaming Subscription Services

 Pros: better games releasing each month.
 Cons: Vita and PS3 support being dropped.
 Platform(s): PS4, PS5 Price: £6.99/$9.99 Free trial?
 Yes